malusos/blog/deploy-with-openvino.md

 std::string result = pipe.generate(prompt, config);
 ```

-With the LLMPipieline, users can not only effortlessly leverage various decoding algorithms such as Beam Search but also construct an interactive chat scenario with a Streamer as in the below example.
+With the LLMPipeline, users can not only effortlessly leverage various decoding algorithms such as Beam Search but also construct an interactive chat scenario with a Streamer as in the below example.
 Moreover, one can take advantage of enhanced internal optimizations with LLMPipeline, such as reduced prompt processing time with utilization of KV cache of previous chat history with the chat methods : start_chat() and finish_chat() (refer to [using-genai-in-chat-scenario](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html#using-genai-in-chat-scenario)).

 ```cpp
 ov::genai::GenerationConfig config;